delete_bonds group-ID style arg keyword ...

 The any keyword changes the requirement that all atoms in the bond (angle, etc) must be in the specified group in order to turn-off the interaction.
 Instead, if any of the atoms in the interaction are in the specified group, it will be turned off (or on if the undo keyword is used).

 The undo keyword inverts the delete_bonds command so that the specified bonds, angles, etc are turned on if they are currently turned off.
 This means a negative value is toggled to positive.
+For example, for style angle, if type is specified as 2, then all angles with current type = -2, are reset to type = 2.
 Note that the fix shake command also sets bond and angle types negative, so this option should not be used on those interactions.

 The remove keyword is invoked at the end of the delete_bonds operation.
 It causes turned-off bonds (angles, etc) to be removed from each atom’s data structure and then adjusts the global bond (angle, etc) counts accordingly.
 Removal is a permanent change; removed bonds cannot be turned back on via the undo keyword.
 Removal does not alter the pairwise 1-2, 1-3, 1-4 weighting list.